-Under state and federal law, nursing home residents are entitled to certain rights with regard to quality of care, treatment and safety.10 Nursing home residents have the right:
+Under state and federal law, nursing home residents are entitled to certain rights with regard to quality of care, treatment, safety and quality of life.9 Nursing home residents have the right:

-- To obtain, upon admittance to the facility, written notice of their rights as residents;11 - To freedom of choice of a physician, facility and health care mode;12 - To obtain, upon request, an itemized bill for nursing home services;13 - To have all medical records and communications kept confidential to the extent provided by law;14 - To have all reasonable requests responded to promptly within the capacity of the facility;15 - To access all of their medical records upon request;16 - To refuse to be examined, observed or treated without jeopardizing access to other medical care;17
+- To obtain, upon admittance to the facility, written notice of their rights as residents;10 - To freedom of choice of a physician, facility and health care mode;11 - To obtain, upon request, an itemized bill for nursing home services;12 - To have all medical records and communications kept confidential to the extent provided by law;13

-- To have privacy during medical exams or treatment;18 and - To informed consent to the extent provided by law. $^{19}\,$ service for the facility not in the resident's individual care plan, unless one volunteers or is paid for such service;22

-A nursing home resident is also entitled to certain rights relating directly to their personal freedoms.
-A nursing home resident is entitled:

-- To communicate with persons of one's choice, privately and without restriction;20 - To make a complaint or express a grievance free from reprisal, restraint, coercion or discrimina-tion;21 - To be free from any requirement to perform any

-- To participate in social, religious and community groups;23 - To manage one's own financial affairs;24 - To keep and use personal possessions and clothing as space permits, and to have personal possessions reasonably safeguarded and secured;25 - To be permitted to share a room with one's spouse;26 and - To receive at least 48 hours' notice of a roommate change, barring any emergency.27
+- To have all reasonable requests responded to promptly within the capacity of the facility;14 - To access all of their medical records upon request;15 - To refuse to be examined, observed or treated without jeopardizing access to other medical care;16 - To have privacy during medical exams or treatment;17 and - To have informed consent to the extent provided by law.18 - A nursing home resident is also entitled to certain rights relating directly to their personal freedoms.
+A nursing home resident is entitled: - To communicate with persons of one's choice, privately and without restriction;19 - To make a complaint or express a grievance free from reprisal, restraint, coercion or discrimination;20 - To be free from any requirement to perform any service for the facility not in the resident's individual care plan, unless one volunteers or is paid for such service;21 - To participate in social, religious and community groups;22 - To manage one's own financial affairs;23 - To keep and use personal possessions and clothing as space permits, and to have personal possessions reasonably safeguarded and secured;24 - To be permitted to share a room with one's spouse;25 and - To receive at least 48 hours' notice of a roommate change, barring any emergency.26

-ARBITRATION
+See "Arbitration" on the next page for information on mechanisms to enforce residents' rights.
+Effective September 2019, federal regulation provides that residents cannot be required to agree to arbitration as a condition of admission to, or continued stay in, a nursing home.

 Long-term care providers - nursing homes, assisted living residences and CCRCs - frequently include arbitration requirements in their admission agreements.
 By agreeing to arbitration, consumers are giving up important rights, including the constitutional right to a jury trial, in case they are harmed by the provider.
 Although the long-term care industry has argued that arbitration helps reduce legal costs, there is no good reason for residents to voluntarily agree in advance to waive their rights to a jury trial; alternative dispute resolution is always an option once a dispute has arisen if the parties agree.
 The practice of forced arbitration has had the effect of denying residents and their family members access to justice.
 Because arbitrations are confidential and there is no record of the outcomes, the use of forced arbitration has also operated to keep issues of abuse and neglect out of the public eye.
 Residents and their families should be aware of the prevalence and risks of arbitration, and should exercise their right to "just say no" to arbitration clauses in admission agreements.
-See an important and helpful brochure regarding this issue at https://massnaela.com/wp-content/ uploads/2019/12/Just-Say-No-to-Arbitration-Brochure.RJB.pdf.
+See an important and helpful brochure regarding this issue in the Appendix at the end of this chapter.